 The high levels of caffeine in some sodas may lead to dehydration.
 Caffeine causes your body to excrete fluids due to it being a natural diuretic.

-But of course I do not expect you to start drinking soda all together, you can still have a glass every now and them.
-I just wanted to point out some of the negatives of drinking soda on a daily or weekly bases.
+But of course I do not expect you to stop drinking fizzy drinks all together, you can still have a glass every now and them.
+I just wanted to point out some of the negatives of drinking them on a daily or weekly basis.

 If you want to reduce your soda intake, take a look at our blog on infused water for some refreshing alternatives.